xatier/pawoo-rt/README.md

 # pawoo-rt

-Server code used for my pawoo retweet iOS shortcut.
+Server code used for my pawoo retweet iOS shortcut and [Tootthat](https://github.com/xatier/tootthat).

 The shortcut makes the following `POST` request: